How we use our giving jar to help others.

 And so we came up with the beautiful idea of The Giving Jar.
 I grabbed an old junky used mason jar from our basement, cut a small hole in the top and named it The Giving Jar.

 As the fresh new month of January begins, our Giving Jar sits empty.
 As the year goes on we as a family puts every single coin we receive into the jar.
 And when December comes a long our jar is full.
 This is the money we use for our Secret Santa tradition.
+Our Giving Jar has blessed the lives of so many, and have also helped to teach our kids to give during the Christmas season.

 I love that old junky mason jar.
 I love watching it fill up throughout the year.
 I love when one of my kids tries to stuff some newly earned dollar bills inside.
 And I love watching my kids as they proudly carry it into the store as we purchase gifts for others.